hucker/pathql/README.md

 - **Declarative Query Syntax**: Compose filters using Python operators (`&`, `|`, `~`, etc.)
 - **Pathlib-like Naming**: Filters and queries mimic `pathlib` conventions (e.g., `Stem`, `Suffix`, `FileType`)
-- **Stat Caching**: Each file is stat-ed only once per query for efficiency
+- **Stat Caching**: Each file is stat-ed at-most, once, even if there are many checks against "stat-able" parts of a file.
 - **Threaded Filesystem Search**: Query engine uses a producer-consumer model with a dedicated thread for filesystem crawling and a main thread for filtering, improving responsiveness and throughput for large directory trees.
 - **Extensible Filters**: Easily add new filters for custom logic
 - **Comprehensive Testing**: Robust, parameterized pytest suite with coverage